What is Counselling?

 In the majority of cases, a single session will not be enough to help overcome any issues you’re facing.
 Counselling is a journey, and it takes time and consistency to work effectively.
 Because of this, many people opt for regular counselling sessions to make the most of the process.

 Counselling can help you understand yourself better and the way you think, which will ultimately help you develop a clearer understanding of your problems.
 The more armed with information you are, the easier it gradually becomes to navigate your way through any difficulties you are facing so that eventually you can come out the other side feeling more positive.
 Counselling can also help you understand other people’s point of view better, which can shed light onto the way you interpret words or actions.
-For more information on our Counsellor Gill Simpson please click here
+For more information on our Counsellor Nicholas Spooner please click here

 What can counselling help with ?